Farama-Foundation/PettingZoo/README.md

 `env.action_spaces`: a dict of the gym action spaces of every agent, by name.

 `env.rewards`: a dict of the rewards of every agent at the time called, by name.
-This can generally be changed at any point in the metaenvironment portion of the AEC cycle, and so isn't gaurunteed to be "final" until the agent's turn is reached again.
+This can generally be changed at any point in the metaenvironment portion of the AEC cycle, and so isn't guaranteed to be "final" until the agent's turn is reached again.

-`env.done`: a dict of the done state of every agent at the time called, by name.
-This can generally be changed at any point in the metaenvironment portion of the AEC cycle, and so isn't gaurunteed to be "final" until the agent's turn is reached again.
+`env.dones`: a dict of the done state of every agent at the time called, by name.
+This can generally be changed at any point in the metaenvironment portion of the AEC cycle, and so isn't guaranteed to be "final" until the agent's turn is reached again.

 `env.agent_selection`: Gives name of agent currently poised to be acted on.